MithrilJS/mithril.js/docs/trust.md

 <!--meta-description
-Documentation on m.trust(), a utility for rendering raw HTML and SVG within Mithril, along with tips on when to (and not to) use it
+Documentation on m.trust(), a utility for rendering raw HTML and SVG within Mithril.js, along with tips on when to (and not to) use it
 -->

 # trust(html)